 |A tea party|

-Here follow some personal thoughts: During her talk Kathleen occasionally referred to the Weimar Republic in Germany from 1919 to 1933.
-The fact is that the Germans not only had lost the First World War but also their dignity when the victors charged them with the full responsibility for the disaster that had afflicted Europe.
+Here follow some personal thoughts: During her talk, Kathleen occasionally referred to the Weimar Republic in Germany from 1919 to 1933.
+The fact is that the Germans not only had lost the First World War but also their dignity when the victors charged them with full responsibility for the disaster that had afflicted Europe.
 No wonder that in the Weimar Republic a song became popular: Wir wollen unsern alten Kaiser Wilhelm wieder haben, aber ohne Bart (We want back our old Kaiser Wilhelm but without his beard).
-Mind you nobody meant Wilhelm II but his father Wilhelm I. Under his reign and as a result of its unification in 1871 Germany developed during the Gründerjahre into a country with a prosperous bourgeois society and the working class not completely decoupled.
+Mind you, nobody meant Wilhelm II but his father Wilhelm I. Under his reign and due to its unification in 1871, Germany developed during the Gründerjahre into a country with a prosperous bourgeois society and a working class not completely decoupled.
 Old fox Bismarck curtailed the socialist movement introducing an old age and health insurance system run by the State.

-Middle class America is greatly disturbed feeling that many traditional values do no longer hold while new challenges are facing the US.
-Can one really go back to the good old times with church and sheriff where on Sundays the minister told the congregation the right way and sheriff Mad Dillon's six shooter assured that no killers or spoilers disturbed the hard working and country loving people?
+Middle-class America is greatly disturbed, feeling that many traditional values do no longer hold while the US faces new challenges.
+Can one really go back to the good old times with church and sheriff where the minister told the congregation the right way on Sundays, and sheriff Mad Dillon's six-shooter assured that no killers or spoilers disturbed the hard-working and country-loving people?